 This solution requires the use of your computer.

-However you can reset restriction passcode by restoring with iTunes:
+However, you can reset the restriction passcode by restoring it with iTunes:

 Step 1.
 Ensure that 'Find my iPhone' is off, and backup your iPhone.